Windmill Theatre Co: Key people

+Funding

 Arts SA was responsible for the state funding arrangements until Windmill was transferred to the Department of Education in 2018 by the Marshall government.

 In July 2019, the state budget slashed funding to the History Trust of South Australia, Carclew, Patch Theatre Company and Windmill, as part of "operational efficiency" cuts.

+Under the Albanese government's new arts policy, a major new project, Mama Does Derby, a comedy co-created by Clare Watson and Virginia Gay, was funded in July 2025 by the Creative Futures Fund.

+Awards and nominations

+The company has been nominated for and won many awards.